-N̓syilxčn̓ is an Interior Salish language and is critically endangered with fewer than 40 fluent Elders remaining.
+N̓syilxčn̓ is an Interior Salish language and is critically endangered with fewer than 40 fluent Elders remaining, and only a few handfuls of intermediate-advanced speakers.
 The Syilx Nation stretches across the Interior Plateau from Revelstoke BC to northern Washington.
 There are seven Syilx Bands in Canada: Okanagan Indian Band OKIB, Westbank First Nation WFN, Penticton Indian Band PIB, Osoyoos Indian Band OIB, Lower Similkameen Indian Band LSIB, Upper Similkameen Indian Band USIB, Upper Nicola Indian Band UNIB.
 Syilx members in the U.S. are represented by the Colville Confederated Tribes CCT (WA), which has 12 tribes including five N̓syilxčn̓ speaking tribes, the Sinixt (Sn̓ʕay̓čkstx Arrow Lakes), Mətxʷu Methow, Nspil̓m̓ Nespilem, Sn̓pʕaw̓ilx Sanpoil, and Sx̌ʷy̓iłp Colville nation members.

 NORTHERN CELEBRATING SALISH CONFERENCE 2nd Annual - Cancelled due to COVID19 - April, 2020 UBC-O Ballroom UNC contact: firstname.lastname@example.org

 Sʔím̓laʔxʷ Michele Johnson PhD is Executive Director, lead activist and teacher.
-She is a member of Okanagan Indian Band, related to Simlas and Richters with Suyápix (Euro) ancestry.
+She is a member of Okanagan Indian Band, related to Simlas and Richters with Syilx and Suyápix (Euro) ancestry.
 She is certified n̓łəqʷčin̓ (high-intermediate) by Sʕam̓tíc̓aʔ Peterson and Chris Parkin of the Salish School of Spokane (Paul Creek).
-She spearheaded the n̓ql̓xʷčn̓iłxʷ "language house" model during her PhD in Indigenous language revitalization at UBC & post doctorate research at SFU.
+She spearheaded the n̓ql̓xʷčn̓iłxʷ "language house" model during her PhD & post doctorate research in Indigenous language revitalization at UBC and SFU.
 When not manifesting language, fundraising or tobogganing in N̓syilxčn̓ with toddlers she can be found hiking, mountain biking, cross country skiing and playing guitar.

 Skəkm̓xísaʔt Sofia Terbasket-Funmaker is an LSIB member and a passionate language activist.
-She is a great teacher with SLH and leader of outdoor immersion games with TKTX.
+She is a full time teacher with the adult cohort at SLH and was leader of outdoor immersion games with the SLH and TKTX partnership nest (until Covid).

 St̓k̓masq̓t Skye Fay is descended from UNIB ancestors.
-She recently moved to Syilx territory to study language and partner with SLH and TKI adult and nest programs.
-She is a passionate language learner and skilled facilitator of nest immersion.
+She moved to Syilx territory a year ago to study language with SLH and the TKTX partnership.
+She is a passionate language learner and skilled facilitator of adult classes and home based learning.

 Sm̓x̌ikn̓ Sharon Jack is our Bookkeeper.
 She is an OIB member and a committed member of our team.
 By keeping our financial records, she gifts us the space to focus on language.

-Qʷy̓qʷʕay̓áx̌n Levi Bent co-taught the adult program 2016-19 and was a full time Elder recorder in 2020.
+Qʷy̓qʷʕay̓áx̌n Levi Bent is a graduate of SLH.
+He co-taught the adult program 2016-19 and was a full time Elder recorder in 2020.
 He is a member of the Lower Similkameen Indian Band, resides near Penticton, is an advocate for language and culture and a performer, singer, dancer, artist and comedian in Syilx community.

 Sk̓awílx Sarah Alexis wasDirector of Communications, Development & Lobbying during 2017-18 until she was called away to complete her Masters degree.
 She is an OKIB member, a committed language learner, teacher, biologist, activist, and a protector of water and Syilx ways.